 - fresh ground black pepper to taste

-- 3 tablespoons whole wheat bread crumbs (optional)
+- 3 tablespoons bread crumbs, optional

 - To hard boil the eggs: bring a large pot of water to a rolling boil.
 Gently add the eggs and cook them for exactly 12 minutes, then place them directly into an ice bath until cool.
 Peel the eggs and slice them in half using a sharp knife.
 Scoop the egg yolks into a bowl, being careful to leave the whites in tact.